alexanderalber/spotify-playlist-manager/readme.md

 3. Open your browser and navigate to `http://localhost:8888`

-4. Click on cells to toggle playlist membership, click on play to trigger playback, click again to stop playback.
-Keyboard shortcuts: ↑/↓: Navigate through songs, Space: Play/stop selected song, 1-9: Quick-toggle playlists, Esc: Stop playback, ←/→: Skip 20s backward/forward
+- Click on cells to toggle playlist membership, click on play to trigger playback, click again to stop playback.
+- Keyboard shortcuts: ↑/↓: Navigate through songs, Space: Play/stop selected song, 1-9: Quick-toggle playlists, Esc: Stop playback, ←/→: Skip 20s backward/forward
+- Click on the sun/moon to toggle theme
+- Playlist memberships (cells) are updated on spotify instantly.
+No refresh necessary.
+- Click Refresh to: remove unliked songs from table, add new liked songs from spotify, remove deleted playlists, add new playlists.
+Basically everything that changes the rows or columns.
+This can take 10-20 seconds.
+- Songs already played in this app are marked by color.
+To reset markers, delete spotify_cache.db and rerun read_from_spotify.py

 ## Project Structure